 Kimchi was created after people began farming and producing grains as a staple of their diets.
 When vegetables, which couldn't be preserved, were pickled in salt or mixed with soy sauce, bean paste or spices, new tastes and aromas were created and storage became possible.
 This is none other than kimchi.

 The kimchi of the Goryeo Dynasty probably did not contain salted fish or meat because chili was not available yet.
 Although the term "kimchi" was used, it must have been different from today's kimchi: vegetables sprinkled with salt, mixed with spices such as garlic and preserved.
-It would be in the form of dehydrated vegetables soaked in salty water or placed in ample salty water like dongchimi (watery radish kimchi).
+It would be in the form of dehydrated vegetables soaked in salty water or placed in ample salty water like dongchimi (radish watery kimchi).
 This was given the unique name of chimchae, which later evolved to become timchae, dimchae, and kimchae, and then finally "kimchi" as we know it today.

 Ingredients of kimchi